hafbau/lecture_notes/w2d3/README.md

 - `.on` sets up listeners for an event.
 And the signature is `whatever.on('event', functionToHandleThisEvent)
 - nesting server actions to clients within `server.on('connection')` to ascertain connection to the particular client
-- how to create server and connection to server
-- setting encoding is important.
 - In tcp communications happen through the server, two clients don’t directly talk
-- understanding that the callback passed to `.on` method runs asynchronously and so order of execution will depend on the particular event being triggered (*async sockets* in Brian M's words)
+- setting up a TCP server with `net` module from node
+- how to setup server to listen on a port aka how to open a shoe a store
+- setting encoding is important. server and client need encoding to be set before communication
+- setting up data listeners for both server and client
+- how server responds to client's message by writing to the connection object
+- server listens on `connection` while client listens for on `connect`
+- Hafiz's hot tips for verbal communication and how it translates to machine2machiune protocol

 ---